YassineBibi02/YassineBibi02/README.md

 ## Hi there 👋
+My name is yassine bibi.
+I am a computer engineering gradute from Leibniz Universität Hannvoer.

-- 🔭 I’m currently working on a Home control App
+- 🔭 I’m currently working on uploading my projects to GitHub
 - 🌱 I’m currently learning Angular
 -  📫 How to reach me: www.yassinebibi.de